ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d1 - a - Functions Advanced.md

     //
     // - Create the functions below:
     //   1. wakeUp(): use a function declaration (aka statement)
-    //   2. prepareCoffee(): use a function expression
+    //   2. prepareCoffee(): use a function expression (ie. store a traditional anonymous function in a variable)
     //   3. drinkCoffee(): use an arrow function expression
     //
     // - Each function will just print a message on the console